 My name is JoLynn, and I am probably the most unlikely homeschooling Mama you’ll ever meet.
-I was commissioned at the age of seven to accomplish one (and only one) goal in life: get into a good college… to get a good job… to not need a man (mostly because when the strongest and most beautiful woman in the world tells you to do a thing- that is the thing that you do).
-I made it my business to do the college thing and to do it well.
-And now I sit here with my English & Sociology degrees and a half-completed Masters in Biblical Counseling, folding socks, boundary-coaching toddlers, and reading Hawthorne’s Wonderbook aloud to a brood of tiny humans I created.
+I was commissioned at the age of seven to accomplish one (and only one) goal in life: get into a good college… to get a good job… to not need a man (because when your strong and beautiful Mama tells you to do a thing- that is the thing that you do).
+I made it my business to do the college thing, and to do it well.
+And now I sit here with my English & Sociology degrees and a half-completed Masters in Biblical Counseling, folding socks, boundary-coaching toddlers, and reading Hawthorne’s Wonderbook aloud to a brood of tiny humans that I created.
 Homeschooling my children is nothing like I expected.
 No wonder I couldn’t picture it.

 My husband is the definition of a good guy; and the first and only love of my life.
 Even at 14 years old, I knew that he would be the most reliable and loyal person I’d ever find, and he has proven me right in a hundred thousand ways.
 We live with our two girls in the Pine Barrens; it’s a beautifully ordinary life.